vaibhav174/face-recognition/README.md

 Run trainer.py which will create a classifier using haar-cascade.

 ##Detector

-Now run face detection.py and enjoy detecting the faces u trained in classifier
+Now run face detection.py and enjoy detecting the faces you trained in classifier.